 The CAMS Global IFS 00:00 UTC forecast for the previous day is extracted from the MARS archive at ECMWF using 36 model levels with a temporal resolution of 3 hours.
-Use of Sea Salt from IFS using a scaling factor of 4.3 is under investigation.
+Seat salt concentrations from IFS are divided by the constant 4.3 for the conversion from wet to dry mass.